Sankha-Bhattacharjee/media-query/README.md

 # media-query
-This website contains a simple interactive signin-signup form using just html, css , javascript.
+This website contains a simple interactive signin-signup form template using just html, css , javascript.

 It does not use any framework like bootstrap.